 Are you curious about the current status of DACA?
-On July 16, 2021, a Texas judge issued a ruling partially ending the Deferred Action for Childhood Arrivals (DACA) program.
-While this decision may get appealed, it is important to know how it impacts the program now.
+On July 16, 2021, a Texas federal court ruled that DACA is illegal.
+While appeals are pending, it is important to know how it impacts the program now.

 1. I’ve never had DACA.
 Can I apply for DACA for the first time?